ibm-cloud-docs/monitoring/manage.md

 Labels are classified as infrastructure labels and metric descriptor labels.
 Each metric has a set of pre-defined labels.
 For custom metrics, you can configure more labels.

 * You can use **infrastructure labels** to identify objects within the infrastructure.
 These labels are obtained from the infrastructure.
 For example, a label can be *kubernetes.pod.name*.
-* You can use **metric descriptor labels** to define .
+* You can use **metric descriptor labels** to define custom labels.
 These labels are key-value pairs that are applied directly to metrics, and obtained from integrations like StatsD, Prometheus, and JMX.

 ## Groups
 {: #groups}